 Internet Phone is another word for "VoIP" (Voice over Internet Protocol) or "Internet calling".
 Internet Phone is a great way for people to save money on their monthly phone bill.
-You can get Internet phone service for both your business phone and your home phone.
+You can get Internet phone service for your business phone as well as your home phone.

-With Internet phone, you use your high speed Internet connection to make phone calls.
-Internet phone is also called digital phone service or Voice over Internet Protocol (VoIP, for short).
+With Internet phone, you use your high speed Internet connection to make and receive phone calls.

 How Does Internet Phone Work?